pappasam/vim-filetype-formatter/README.md

 vnoremap <leader>f :FiletypeFormat<cr>
 ```

-### Default configurations
+## Default configurations

 Default configurations may be overridden by creating our own `g:vim_filetype_formatter_commands` dictionary.
+See [here](./doc/filetype_formatter.txt) for specifics on how to do this.

-To see the latest provided options, please see [here](./autoload/filetype_formatter/ft.vim).
+To see the latest provided defaults / options, please see [here](./autoload/filetype_formatter/ft.vim).

 ## Notes